See many other testimonials from clients about our terms and conditions service.

 Here are some examples.
 Deep breath!

-Services include: accounts-related services, children’s videos, comparison sites, computer games including MMORPGs, crowdfunding, CV distribution / job boards, dating (conventional and adult), dental services, diet plans, eBooks, educational / teaching services, event listing (e.g., sports), medical testing and other medical services, meditation, photo storage, photography, printers, property listings, property-related services, recruitment, review websites, sports and other coaching, social media-related services, tenant references, tradespeople listings, video sites, webhosting, web template licensing, writing services etc.
+Services include: accounts-related services, auctions, checking services (eg licence applications), children’s videos, coaching, comparison sites, computer games including MMORPGs and game apps, competitions (more about competition TCs), crowdfunding, CV distribution / job boards, dating (conventional and adult), dental services, diet plans, eBooks, educational / teaching services, event listing (e.g., sports), fleet management and logistics, lost property, medical testing and other medical services, meditation, photo storage, photography, printers, property listings, property-related services, recruitment, review websites, sports and other coaching, social media-related services, tenant references, tradespeople listings, training, video sites, webhosting, web template licensing, writing services, yoga etc.

-Platform services (i.e. enabling suppliers to contract with customers onsite or in-app) include: artists, auctions, beauticians, cleaners, coaches, craftspeople, designers, gardeners, handyman, holiday property shares, language holiday exchanges, personal trainers, therapists, translators, tutors, web advertisers etc. And suppliers of goods such as aviation parts, marine supplies.
+Platform services (i.e. enabling suppliers to contract with customers onsite or in-app) include: artists, auctions, beauticians, cleaners, coaches, craftspeople, designers, escorts, events, gardeners, handyman, holiday property shares, language holiday exchanges, medical services, personal trainers, restaurants (connecting with delivery drivers), therapists, translators, tutors, web advertisers etc. And suppliers of goods such as aviation parts and marine supplies.